thistapp/auto-delete-to-do-list/README.md

 How to run this project?

-First "npm install" after that "npm start"
+First step "npm install"

+Second step "npm start"